Todd Howard: Career

 Bethesda Softworks eventually recruited Howard in 1994 as a producer.
 His first game development credit for Bethesda was as the producer and designer of The Terminator: Future Shock (1995), followed by work as a designer on Skynet and The Elder Scrolls II: Daggerfall, both released in 1996.
 He was project leader for the first time on The Elder Scrolls Adventures: Redguard, released in 1998.

 In 2000, Howard was appointed project leader and designer for The Elder Scrolls III: Morrowind and the expansions that followed.
 The game was released in 2002 and was a critical and commercial success, winning several Game of the Year awards.
 He then led the creation of The Elder Scrolls IV: Oblivion (2006) as its executive producer.
 After this, he served as game director and executive producer of Fallout 3, released in 2008.

 Howard returned to The Elder Scrolls series to lead the development as the creative director of its fifth installment, The Elder Scrolls V: Skyrim, which was released in November 2011.
-He subsequently directed Fallout 4, released in November 2015, and Fallout 76, a multiplayer installment in the series that attracted criticism upon its release in November 2018.
-Howard will also serve as the executive producer of the upcoming game based on the Indiana Jones series of films, currently in development by MachineGames and Lucasfilm Games.
+He subsequently directed Fallout 4, released in November 2015, and produced Fallout 76, a multiplayer installment in the series that attracted criticism upon its release in November 2018.
+Howard also served as the executive producer of Indiana Jones and the Great Circle, released by MachineGames and Lucasfilm Games.